jungsoh/cat-vs-noncat-image-classifier/README.md

-# Deep neural networks: Cat vs non-cat classifier
+# Deep neural networks: Cat vs non-cat classification

 Image classification is an important computer vision problem.
 Here, we have a two-class problem where we want to classify a given image as containing a cat or not.
 We build two neural networks for this classification task using NumPy and compare their classification performance.
 I did this project in the [Neural Networks and Deep Learning](https://www.coursera.org/learn/neural-networks-deep-learning) course as part of the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning).